esauvisky/Draw-On-Gnome/README.md

 ### Option 1: Use the Automated Script

-Copy the following command to your terminal and press `enter` to run it:
+Copy the following command to your Bash terminal and press `enter` to run it:

 ```bash
 bash <(wget -qO- https://raw.githubusercontent.com/daveprowse/scripts/refs/heads/main/doys-install.sh)